Sundarenius/create-project-cli/README.md

-## A CLI to quickly create a simple and new JS or TS project
+## A CLI to quickly create a simple JS or TS project